Names & Variants

 Early Schooling

-The first local schoolhouse (log) stood above Brookville; early teachers and school development radiated into Pinecreek’s neighborhoods .
+The first local schoolhouse (log) stood above Brookville; early teachers and school development radiated into Pinecreek’s neighborhoods.
+Later, schools appear in the Port Barnett and Emerickville areas and near mill communities such as Fuller Station.

 Church Presence

-Denominations active in the township area from the 1800s include Presbyterian, Methodist, Lutheran, and Catholic, with congregations tied to Brookville, Port Barnett, and nearby hamlets .
+Denominations active in the township from the 1800s include Presbyterian, Methodist, Lutheran, and others, with congregations tied to Brookville, Port Barnett, and Emerickville.
+At Emerickville, for example, a Lutheran church on the Bliss farm and a Methodist church on the Moore farm served surrounding farm families, and a Church of God congregation later erected a building there.

 For parish registers or anniversary booklets, contact the Jefferson County Historical Society and the relevant denominational archives; many congregations published centennial histories with member lists and photos.